Janko-360/DB_design_and_vis/README.md

 # DB_design_and_vis

 The goal of this project was to answer a question that is complex enough to need more than one data source to sufficiently solve it.
 Two data sources were consulted to create a database.
-That database would then be queried for information to determine the potential effect of automation on various aspects of the economy of the USA.
+That database would then be queried for information **to determine the potential effect of automation on various aspects of the economy of the USA**.

 **PLEASE note**, this is just a academic project and not an accurate prediction or account of what happened.
 Only what could happen based on the probabilistic estimation from this [report](http://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf).